 supporting_text: SirT2 and its yeast counterpart Hst2 have a strong

-preference for histone H4K16Ac in their deacetylation activity in
+preference for histone H4K16Ac in their deacetylation activity in vitro

-that coincides with SirT2 localization on chromatin
+with SirT2 localization on chromatin

 - term: